How to play with your cat: games and toys for indoor cats

 Looking for a little variety in your cat-and-mouse game?
 Consider these cat games from Burch:

 For a fun DIY cat game, make a “peekaboo” box by cutting holes in an ordinary cardboard box.
-Toss in a few favorite toys, tape the box shut, and let your cat attempt to fish them out.
+Toss in a few favourite toys, tape the box shut, and let your cat attempt to fish them out.
 (If it’s too hard and becomes frustrating for your cat, cut the holes a little larger.)

-Paper Bag:
+Paper bag

 Like toddlers, many cats tend to prefer ordinary objects over high-tech toys.
 For an easy game, simply place paper bags throughout the house.
 Your cat will have fun trying to get inside, batting them around, and making crinkle noises.
 After a while, crumple the bags up and toss them around for a game of “fetch.”

-Bear Attack:
+Bear attack

 Some cats prefer to pick on prey their own size.
 Sprinkle some catnip on a teddy bear and throw it across the room, allowing your cat ample time to attack.